PPE 3: All low-carbon energy production sectors will be involved

 +34%

-Decarbonized electricity production is expected to reach at least 640 TWh by 2035, compared with 2021.
+Decarbonized electricity generation is expected by 2035 compared to 2021, i.e. at least 640 TWh

 Sources: Ministry of Energy Transition, RTE